ben-haim/dashing/README.md

     # systemctl enable lightdm

-7) Disable networking tools that will mess with the open WiFi scripts if you intend to connect to any open WiFi.
-If you are intending to use a wired connection, skip this step.
+7) Disable networking tools that will mess with the open WiFi scripts if you intend to have your Pi connect to any open WiFi.
+If you are intending to use a wired connection or manually configure a private WiFi, skip this step.

     # systemctl disable networking
     # systemctl disable dhcpcd